Sparse online variational Bayesian regression: Numerical Results

 The method is able to handle a larger problem with $p=10^6$ and we were able to assimilate $n=500$ batches of size $M=200$ overnight, reducing the relative error from $0.76$ with a single pair of batches to $0.57$ and yielding a reasonable looking reconstruction.
 These results are not shown.

 \begin{rem} Note that we impose a sparsity constraint on $\beta_0$ as well, which is slightly different from TV.
-This constraint could be easily removed but our aim is not to belabour the finer points of TV-denoising and rather to illustrate our method on this example.
-Also note that this can all be easily adjusted for non-LASSO cases, which would be expected to more strongly enforce sparsity of edges. \end{rem}
+This constraint could be easily removed but our aim is not to belabour the finer points of TV-denoising and rather to illustrate our method on this example. \end{rem}